gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 ## Telecommand via TCP/IP

-The user can access to the receiver interactive interface by connecting a TCP/IP client (_e.g._, with a telnet client) to the TCP port specified in the configuration file for telecommand.
+The user can access the receiver interactive interface by connecting a TCP/IP client (_e.g._, with a telnet client) to the TCP port specified in the configuration file for telecommand.

 In order to use it, the executable `gnss-sdr` must be executed with the [gnss-sdr-harness.sh](https://github.com/gnss-sdr/gnss-sdr/blob/next/src/utils/scripts/gnss-sdr-harness.sh) script provided at [src/utils/scripts](https://github.com/gnss-sdr/gnss-sdr/tree/next/src/utils/scripts):